House Foundation Water Damage – Signs, Causes & Prevention Guide

 • Close Proximity of Trees to the Building

-Although trees are desirable to have around homes due to several benefits derived, they could turn out to be a problem when they’re situated too close to the structure.
+Although trees are desirable to have around homes due to several benefits, they could be a problem when they’re situated too close to the structure.

 Three branches extend outwardly in search of water and nutrients.
-These may affect underground installations like sewer lines, plumbing lines, and drainages.
+These may affect underground installations like sewer lines, plumbing, and drainages.

-What results is a clogging situation that worsens the presence of moisture, thus causing water damage among other issues.
-If you’re faced with such a situation, you may have to cut down such trees and have the stump uprooted and cut further back.
+What results is a clogging situation that worsens the presence of moisture, thus causing water damage, among other issues.
+If you’re faced with such a situation, you may have to cut down such trees, have the stump uprooted, and cut further back.

 • Poor Drainage